Generalizing Goodstein's theorem and Cichon's independence proof: Ordinal algebra

-By means of the following inversion lemma we will be able to recover $\be$ from terms $\al\in\T$ of a form $\be[n]$ where $n\in[2,\om)$ and $\be\in\Tcirc\cap\Lim$, as used in Definition \ref{quotientdefi}.
+By means of the following inversion lemma we will be able to recover $\be$ from terms $\al\in\T$ of a form $\be[n]$ where $n\in[1,\om)$ and $\be\in\Tcirc\cap\Lim$, as used in Definition \ref{quotientdefi}.
 As in Definition 3.5 of \cite{W26} we need to formulate the inversion lemma more generally, so as to cover terms of uncountable cofinality.
 The inversion is formulated in a way that will cover the cases needed to define the quotients of Definition \ref{quotientdefi}, rather than covering all possible cases.
+We first introduce a partial auxiliary function that will simplify the formulation of the subsequent lemma, cf.\ the support term $\ual$ in Definition \ref{supporttermdefi}.